-SOC 294-Urban Sociology
+SOC 294 -Urban Sociology

-Urban Sociology examines the historical and contemporary development of cities and urban life.
+IAI: None 1.1 Urban Sociology examines the historical and contemporary development of cities and urban life.
 Using empirical and theoretical research, the course analyzes how people experience cities, how institutions and structures operate in cities, and urban social problems.
 Course topics are applied to urban environments locally, nationally, and globally.
 Prerequisite: SOC 190 or consent of the instructor.
-Credit: 3 semester hours Lab: 0 and discrimination.
+Credit: 3 semester hours socio-historical processes on contemporary patterns of racial-ethnic prejudice and discrimination.
 Prerequisite: SOC 190 or consent of the instructor.
-Credit: 3 semester hours Lecture: 3 Lab: 0
+Credit: 3 semester hours